HTTP-RPC/Sierra/README.md

 <img src="README/button-group.png" width="432px"/>

 ### Border and Padding Values
-The "border" and "padding" attributes can be used to create a border around and reserve space within a component, respectively.
-These attributes mirror the corresponding concepts in the CSS [box model](https://www.w3.org/TR/css-box-3/).
+The "border" and "padding" attributes are used to create a solid line border and reserve space around a component, respectively.
 For example, this markup creates an instance of `JLabel` with a light gray line border and four pixels of padding on each side:

 ```xml
 <label text="pageStart" horizontalAlignment="center" border="silver" padding="4"/>